Kashmir’s Rich Heritage Shines at Lok Mela

 News Desk

-Islamabad: The rich culture, crafts, folk music, rituals, and traditions of Kashmir are being showcased at the Lok Mela through the participation of craftspeople, folk artists, and musicians from Azad Jammu and Kashmir.
+Islamabad: The vibrant culture, crafts, folk music, and traditions of Kashmir are being showcased at the ongoing Lok Mela, with participation from over 25 artisans, musicians, and folk artists from Azad Jammu and Kashmir.

 Comments are closed.